iadvize/documentation/docs/building-your-bot-on-iadvize.md

 **A1:** Is your browser main language is the language the bot is configured to chat in ?
 If not, make sure they match

 **A2:** Is your bot available to chat ?
 Make sure that your bot is available to chat i.e. the availability endpoint is reachable and returns true.
-See the availability-strategy endpointd here (link).
+See the availability-strategy endpoint here (link).

 ---